 The University of Florida Institute of Food and Agricultural Sciences (UF/IFAS) has an extensive collection of informative documents available to print or view online.
 All documents are free to view and print.
-The site is called Electronic Data Information Source, or EDIS for short.
+As of 2021, the public site is newly rebranded Ask IFAS but can still be referred to as the Electronic Data Information Source, or EDIS for short.
 The documents available cover a wide range of topics, including commercial agriculture, urban horticulture, consumer sciences, and youth programs, and many of them are written for a general audience.

 For EDIS inquiries, you can contact any UF/IFAS Extension office for assistance, or see the EDIS FAQ page for contact information for the EDIS production and editing staff: https://ics.ifas.ufl.edu/our-services/publication-editing-edis/.